ROCm/rocm-install-on-linux/docs/how-to/amdgpu-install.rst

 installation, and not have the last installed version overwrite the kernel mode driver.

-To skip the installation of the kernel-mode driver add the --no-dkms option when calling the installer script.
+To skip the installation of the kernel-mode driver add the :code:`--no-dkms` option when calling the installer script.